-Businesses will only be able to process personal data collected if one (or more) of the following six grounds, below, have been met.
+Businesses will only be able to process personal data collected if one (or more) of the following six grounds have been met.

 Failure to comply with one or more of the grounds will result in a criminal offence.

-Controllers can obtain the consent of data subjects to process their personal data.
+Data controllers can obtain the consent of data subjects (ie the individuals to which the personal data relates) to process their personal data.
 Consent must be:

-Consent can be given by way of a statement or affirmative action.
-Affirmative action means that it is no longer recommended that businesses rely on pre-ticked boxes.
+Consent can be given by way of a statement or affirmative action (ie it is no longer recommended that businesses rely on pre-ticked boxes).

 Consent cannot be given by a child under the age of 16 unless there is parental consent (reasonable efforts must be taken to ensure that, where consent is provided by the parent, it is genuine).